zenomt/rtmp-errata-addenda/rtmp-uris.md

 `rtmp-connect-arg` **SHOULD** be percent-decoded before being sent.

-Clients **SHOULD** remove the `rtmp-userinfo` component from the URI when sending it as the `tcUrl` property of the Command Object or in the [Ancillary Data option of an RTMFP Endpoint Discriminator](https://rfc-editor.org/rfc/rfc7425#section-4.4.2.2).
+Clients **SHOULD** remove the `rtmp-userinfo` component from the URI when sending it as the `tcUrl` property of the `connect` command’s Command Object or in the
+[Ancillary Data option of an RTMFP Endpoint Discriminator](https://rfc-editor.org/rfc/rfc7425#section-4.4.2.2).

 Path and Query